hapax/hapax.github.io/assets/teaching.md

 So here is the challenge: draw (or otherwise define) a curve where this is impossible.
-This maximally breaks the theorem in the sense that it holds for *no subinterval* of $[a, b]$.
+This will maximally break the theorem in the sense that it holds for *no subinterval* of $[a, b]$.
+Since we can apply the theorem whenever we can avoid a kink, we need *every subinterval to contain a kink*.
+In technical parlance, we need the kinks to be *dense*.
+Then they will be unavoidable.

+After the students stew on this for a bit, you can give them a hint:

 #### Adding natural numbers <a id="sec-2-3" name="sec-2-3"></a>